How It Got Its Name

-Greenpoint was home to oil refineries and shipbuilding, and heavy manufacturing.
+Greenpoint was home to oil refineries, shipbuilding, and heavy manufacturing.
 (This accounts for just some of the decades-old pollution in Newtown Creek nearby; the rest is due to a modern oil spill.)
-Charles Pratt’s Astral Oil Works refined kerosene here and the iron Civil War gunship, the Monitor, which was put in the water 1862 from a launch Oak and West Streets, was fabricated locally by Continental Iron Works at West and Calyer Streets.
+Charles Pratt’s Astral Oil Works refined kerosene is here and the iron Civil War gunship, the Monitor, which was put in the water in 1862 from a launch Oak and West streets, was fabricated locally by Continental Iron Works at West and Calyer streets.

 Polish, Russian, and eventually Italian immigrants settled in Greenpoint in the 1880s and thereafter.
-After World War II immigration continued, and Greenpoint became the unofficial "Little Poland" of New York City.
+After World War II immigration continued, Greenpoint became the unofficial "Little Poland" of New York City.
 While immigrants from Puerto Rico also settled here and in nearby Williamsburg, the Polish flavor—in language, foods, faith communities, and social networks—remained more strongly concentrated in Greenpoint.

 Edited by Alison Lowenstein